Department of Political Science Faculty & Office Staff

 Ph.D., Ohio State University: Associate Professor - Political Behavior, American Government, minority and women's politics.

-Also serving as Department Head for Political Science and Director of WKU's African-American Studies Department.
+Also serving as Director of WKU's African-American Studies Department.

 Dr. Ardrey specializes in voting and electoral behavior, conducts research on the political participation of women and minorities and has made contributions to the extant literature through publications on the political beliefs and behavior of African Americans.
 Her areas of expertise focus on the impact of race on politics and the role gender plays in vote choice and participation.
 Other interests include African American Studies, media and politics, campaign management and public opinion.

 A graduate of Winston-Salem State University and The Ohio State University, she is recognized as a media analyst for both local and state media outlets.
 In addition to University teaching and service, Dr. Ardrey is active in state and local politics as a political consultant and community activist.
 She has been a campaign manager, a member of the Democratic party executive committee, president of the Bowling Green/Warren County NOW, and currently serves as the political action committee chair for the Bowling Green/Warren County National Association for the Advancement of Colored People (NAACP).

 Active in her discipline, Ardrey served as president and as executive secretary of the Kentucky Political Science Association, the first African American to serve in both those positions.
 She is a member of the American Political Science Association Women’s Section Committee.